nguyengiabach1201/Iris/README.md

 It will create a new HTML file(s), open it up, and let's try out your new text-based game!

 🎉🎉🥳 Taddaaa!!!
 And you have learned how to make a game with Iris!!! 🎊🎊👏

+### What makes Iris special
+**Iris** is built with love and care.
+Iris specializes in making a text-based adventure game, with such easy syntax, you will be able to create a text-based game, that is what makes **Iris** special!!!

 ## Contact
 Feel free to fork this repository or open issues.
 For any further information, please contact [my email](mailto:nguyengiabach1201@gmail.com).